 - Changes to the image file name.

-- Files deleted or missing from the server (often occurs during site migration).
+- Files are deleted or missing from the server (often occurs during site migration).

 The above are a few reasons for the broken images on your website.
-Let’s see how we can fix these issues, fix broken images in WordPress, and reduce the chances of bounce rates.
+Let’s see how we can fix these issues, fix broken images in WordPress, and reduce bounce rates.

-WordPress generates a file path to specify the image’s location when you add images to your website.
+WordPress generates a file path to specify the location of an image when you add it to your website.
 Web browsers use this path in the image src attribute to locate and display the image.
-The images will not display and take more load time if the path is incorrect.
+The images will not display, and the loading time will increase if the path is incorrect.

-To fix this issue, you need to find the post or page with the broken image icon and replace it with another image.
-Here’s how:
+A simple typo in a JPEG file’s path can instantly break the image, so double-check the directory structure carefully before updating it.
+To fix this issue, find the post or page with the broken image icon and replace it with another image.

 - Log in to your WordPress dashboard.